league-curriculum/league-curriculum/docs/source/index.md

 * [Hour of Micro:bit](https://league-curriculum.github.io/HourofMicrobit/)
 A short class introducing the Micro:bit Microcontroller

+# Beta Testing and Development

+* [Introduction to Python](https://league-curriculum.github.io/Python-Introduction/) The development version of the Introduction to Programming course.

 <hr/>

 Development of The LEAGUE's curriculum is generously funded by the Itzkowitz Family Foundation.